joernio/joern/docs/content/querying/_index.md

 res8: NodeSteps[StoredNode] = io.shiftleft.semanticcpg.language.NodeSteps@4cce421e
 ```

-Notice that the result is not a list of nodes but rather a
+Notice that the result is not a list of nodes but rather of type
 `NodeSteps[StoredNode]`.
 You can think of this as an *expression*
 which - only upon evaluation - yields all nodes [1].
 The advantage of
-this two stage approach is that we can already perform calculations on
+this two stage approach is that we can compose expressions without
-expressions prior to costly evaluation.
-In particular, we can use the
-type system to perform validity checks and query optimization,
+needing to evaluate them.
+We can perform validity checks and query
-features that are vital as we compose expressions to form complex
-queries.
+optimization prior to costly evaluation.

 To evaluate the expression, we can simply force conversion to a list: